 Professional Insights:

-For example, in finance, the concept of additive inverses is used in portfolio management to hedge against risk.
+Here's one way to look at it: in finance, the concept of additive inverses is used in portfolio management to hedge against risk.
 By investing in assets that have negative correlations, investors can create a portfolio that is less sensitive to market fluctuations.
 This is analogous to adding additive inverses: the gains from one asset can offset the losses from another, resulting in a more stable overall return.

 Tips and Expert Advice